-When it comes to traffic safety, you commonly hear the three "E's": education, enforcement, and engineering.
+When it comes to traffic safety, you commonly hear the "E's": education, enforcement, environment, and engineering.
 The officers with the Paducah Police Department spend a great deal of time enforcing traffic laws as they patrol the streets.

-Even though Paducah's population is approximately 25,000, the city is a hub of activity for the surrounding region.
+Even though Paducah's population is approximately 27,000, the city is a hub of activity for the surrounding region.
 The Paducah Chamber of Commerce estimates Paducah's daytime population can exceed 100,000 people.
 This creates an increase in traffic and in collisions.

 In the following video, Paducah Police Captain Joseph Hayes discusses what drivers should do when an emergency vehicle is approaching.

-In 2016, the department issued 4983 traffic citations ranging from speeding and red light violations to having no insurance and texting while driving.
-An additional 3608 courtesy notices were issued.
 The Paducah Police Department does not collect the revenue generated by traffic citations.
-There were 703 parking tickets written in 2016 as compared to 941 in 2015.
+In 2017, the department issued 4079 traffic citations ranging from speeding and red light violations to having no insurance and texting while driving.
+There were 423 parking tickets written in 2017.

 The Paducah Police Department contributes to state-wide campaigns such as "Click It or Ticket".
 According to the National Highway Traffic Safety Institute, an estimated 85 percent of people used their seat belt in 2010.
 Seat belt use has decreased the number of traffic related fatalities.
-There were three fatalities related to traffic collisions in 2016 with eight fatalities in 2015..
+There were three fatalities related to traffic collisions in 2016 with eight fatalities in 2015.

 To learn more about the dangers of distracted driving, please watch the following three-minute video.

 The Paducah Police Department is grateful for the grant funding that it receives from the State of Kentucky to conduct targeted traffic and DUI enforcement.
 With the grant funding, officers are able to conduct check points and receive training to better detect impaired driving.
-In 2014, the department made 256 arrests for Driving Under the Influence.
+In 2018, the department made 166 arrests for Driving Under the Influence.